As defined in Texas Education Code § 37.0832(a)-(b),

 Students, parents, guardians, and others have several options to report bullying.
 Reports may be made anonymously, but no disciplinary action will be taken against an alleged aggressor based solely on the basis of an anonymous report.
 Parents/guardians and others may request assistance from a school staff to complete a written report.

-Students who either believe that they are the targets of bullying or have witnessed bullying are expected to report incidents using several options: reporting verbally to a staff or principal, filling out the incident report or submitting an anonymous report online using Talk About it ©.
+Students who either believe that they are the targets of bullying or have witnessed bullying are expected to report incidents using several options: reporting verbally to a staff or principal, filling out the incident report or contacting a staff via email.
 If a verbal report is made, the principal or a staff will assist the student in completing the incident form.

 Students who intentionally or knowingly make a false accusation of bullying or harassment may be subject to disciplinary action.